scanozcan/GLproxScape/README.md

 The Mackenzie FOXP2 analysis reported in the paper is reproducible end-to-end from the bundled `inst/extdata/examples/foxp2_mackenzie/` folder; the corresponding `run_caspex()` parameter settings live in the FOXP2 vignette.
-The other paper analyses (Myers *et al.* TERT and MYC, plus the in-house dataset) ship as a Zenodo companion deposit alongside the manuscript; only the FOXP2 example is bundled inside the package itself.
+The other published paper analyses (Myers *et al.*
+TERT and MYC, Pizzolato *et al.* FOXQ1, Gao *et al.* mouse Ripk3) ship as a Zenodo companion deposit alongside the manuscript; only the FOXP2 example is bundled inside the package itself.

 The `transcript = "canonical"` default in `lookup_gene()` keeps TSS-relative coordinates stable across Ensembl releases.
 For